nehapatlolla/Foundation-Course/notes3.md

 ![alt text](image-1.png)'

+**Sprint**- it happens in 2 weeks, Design, develop, test, deploy working incerement.
 **Sprint planning(1hr)**---> is for filling the 14 days of time , calender fixing and that should be full.
+And the assigned people provides the story points

+Bug fixing is done inthe second sprint

 ![alt text](image-2.png)

 **Story points** the time required to complete the task. story points are generally fibonacci number.(1,2,3,5,8).
+Stry points are looked by manager

 **Burn down chart** A burn down chart is a graph that shows the work left to do versus the time left to do it.
-It is a project management tool that helps to track the progress and predict the completion date of the project
+It is a project management tool that helps to track the progress and predict the completion date of the project.

 ![alt text](image-5.png)